 4.2.1.1 Operate Cabonne Family Day Care service across Central West NSW as a quality and sustainable service within funding parameters.
 Action Measures and Targets 4.2.1.1a Sustain current funding and apply for additional opportunities to enhance service delivery across our service delivery area.
 Collect data and report on the number of children attending family day care relative to available places as a %.
 Successfully obtain recurrent Government funding for an additional 3 year period in the next round 2024.
 4.2.1.1b Grow our people through providing attractive sole trader opportunities for Educators, with Cabonne being seen as a preferred children services provider.
 Collect data and report on the number of educators relative to the 45 licensed places.
 Annual feedback through surveys/consultation with Educators and families to determine why they choose to work or utilise Cabonne FDC.
-Service advertising & promotion outlining the benefits of working for Cabonne FDC through attendance at 1 community events per annum.
+Service advertising &amp; promotion outlining the benefits of working for Cabonne FDC through attendance at 1 community events per annum.
 4.2.1.1c Provide required training to Educators to ensure compliance of National Quality Framework and Standards.
 FDC bi -monthly Educator meetings attendance rate of 80%.
 Individual monthly face to face site visit provided to Educators at a rate of 100 % as per Regulations.
-4.2.1.1d Operational action completed 2022-2023 4.2.1.2 and After School Care (B&ASC) and vacation care at NSW based on the needs of families and the community Action Measures and Targets 4.2.1.2a Grow existing B&ASC services in Millthorpe, Blayney, Mullion Creek and Manildra.
+4.2.1.1d Ope erational action completed 2022-2023 4.2.1.2 and After School Care (B&ASC) and vacation care t NSW based on the needs of families and the community Action Measures and Targets 4.2.1.2a Grow existing B&ASC services in Millthorpe, Blayney, Mullion Creek and Manildra.
 Collect and report data on number of children attending each services relative to available licenced places.
 Increase licenced places/apply for space waiver are approved by ACECQA, as identified from service wait lists.
-Advertising & promotion outlining the benefits of working for Cabonne B&ASC through attendance at 1 community events per annum.
-4.2.1.2b Establish and commence new B&ASC service in Clergate.
+Advertising &amp; promotion outlining the benefits of working for Cabonne B&amp;ASC through attendance at 1 community events per annum.
+4.2.1.2b Establish and commence new B&amp;ASC service in Clergate.
 Council receives the Licences Right to Occupy and Service Approvals from Dept Education and ACECQA.
 Collect and report data on number of children attending each service location relative to available licenced place.

-- Ensure strong relationships 4.2.1.2c continue with Dept Education, Skills and Employment through regular communication, reporting and service accountability. - Annual meetings occur with Inclusion Support Services, Schools, and Communities. - Quality Framework and Standards through proactive monitoring, service evaluations and successful recurrent funding. - Apply for new tender 4.2.1.2d opportunities that become available by Dept. Education School Infrastructure to extend B&ASC services across our smaller communities.

-- Collect quarterly waitlist evidence data on unmet need to support service expansion. - Establish 1 new service 2 years per annum across the Cabonne LGA.
+4.2.1.2c Ensure strong relationships continue with Dept Education, Skills and Employment through regular communication, reporting and service accountability.
+Annual meetings occur with Inclusion Support Services, Schools, and Communities.
+Quality Framework and Standards through proactive monitoring, service evaluations and successful recurrent funding.
+4.2.1.2d Apply for new tender opportunities that become available by Dept. Education School Infrastructure to extend B&ASC services across our smaller communities.
+Collect quarterly waitlist evidence data on unmet need to support service expansion.
+Establish 1 new service 2 years per annum across the Cabonne LGA.
+4.2.1.2e Grow our people through providing attractive and secure recruitment opportunities for our workforce with Cabonne being seen as a preferred children services employer.
+In conjunction with People &amp; Culture, review workforce profile an employment conditions for all B&amp;ASC staff.
+Staff recruitment and retention increases annually in line with childcare ratios to meet service enhancement demands.
+4.2.1.3 Provide identified Youth sp ecific activities.
+4.2.1.3 Provide identified Youth sp Action ecific activities.
+Measures and Targets 4.2.1.3 4.2.1.3a Action Liaise with local Schools to ensure that Youth of the Month (YOTM) nominations Measures and Targets A monthly YOTM is announced by Council.
+DLCS meets annually with YOTM to consult on ways to

-4.2.1.2e

-Grow our people through providing attractive and secure recruitment opportunities for our workforce with Cabonne being seen as a preferred children services employer.

-- In conjunction with People & Culture, review workforce profile an employment conditions for all B&ASC staff. - Staff recruitment and retention increases annually in line with childcare ratios to meet service enhancement demands.

-4.2.1.3 Provide identified Youth specific activities.

-Action Measures and Targets Liaise with local Schools to A monthly YOTM is announced by Council.
-4.2.1.3a ensure that Youth of the • DLCS meets annually with YOTM to consult on ways to Month (YOTM) nominations develop their role within Council. are received each month.
-Plan the annual address to The annual address occurs at 1 Council Meeting annually.
-4.2.1.3b Council from young people • That representation occurs from 60% of Cabonne across Cabonne. communities.
-Provide sponsorship for • Seek expression of interest and provide sponsorship funding 4.2.1.3c eligible Youth Week for 2 activities. activities.